marc-acm/marc-acm.github.io/README.md

 # My Portfolio
-  This is my portfolio website created as the final First Term Project in Coding Bootcamp.
+  This is my portfolio website created for references.

 ### To View
 https://marc-acm.github.io